- Birth Date: December 31, 1993

 - Recorded multiple Cup Series wins for the first time in his career with a team-best three victories in 2021

-- Qualified for the NCS Playoffs in each of the last six consecutive seasons (2017-2022)
+- Qualified for the NCS Playoffs in each of the last seven consecutive seasons (2017-2023)

 - Earned second-consecutive win at Talladega Superspeedway in April 2020 to become the first driver since Jeff Gordon (2007) to post back-to-back victories at the Alabama superspeedway